Introduction

 NOTE: There are several alternative ways to perform this type of installation.

-1. Download the activemq gzip file to the Unix machine, using either a browser or a tool, i.e., wget, scp, ftp, etc. for example:
+1. Download the activemq zipped tarball file to the Unix machine, using either a browser or a tool, i.e., wget, scp, ftp, etc. for example:

-2. Extract the files from the gzip file into a directory of your choice.
+2. Extract the files from the zipped tarball into a directory of your choice.
 For example:

-4. Proceed to the Starting ActiveMQ section of this document.
+3. Proceed to the #Starting ActiveMQ Classic section of this document.

-5. Following start-up, go to the Testing the Installation section.
+4. Following start-up, go to the #Testing the Installation section.

 Using Homebrew installer on OSX

-If you use OSX as your platform, you can use Homebrew package manager to easily install Apache ActiveMQ.
+If you use OSX as your platform, you can use Homebrew package manager to easily install Apache ActiveMQ Classic.

 1. After installing Homebrew package manager successfully, just run